 Neal is a Landscape Architect/Principal at SmithGroup (formally Johnson Johnson & Roy) where he has worked since 1990.
 His primary interest is in park planning, habitat restoration and green infrastructure, and he is currently leading numerous non-motorized transportation studies.
 He is also the corporate sustainability leader responsible for raising the level of sustainable practices in the site discipline.

 Neal graduated from the University of Michigan School of Natural Resources in 1982 with a BS focusing on botany and ecology, followed by a MS in Landscape Architecture in 1987.
 Neal is the Chair of Legacy’s Land Stewardship Committee, participates in numerous Legacy events, and is a photo-monitor for several properties.
 He is President of the Michigan Botanical Club (where he leads woody plant walks) and is on the Executive Committee of Michigan Trails and Greenways Alliance, a statewide voice for trail users.

 Suzanne and her family live on a 100-acre farm in Washtenaw County.
 Her father purchased the farm, which was originally 217 acres, from the descendants of the Stollsteimer family, who had acquired it by land grant in 1833.
 The tillable land has been farmed continuously ever since.
 In 2003, Suzanne’s father sold 137 acres of woods and wetlands and fields, now known as the DeVine Preserve, to the Washtenaw County Natural Areas Program.
 Suzanne served on the board for Legacy Land Conservancy (then known variously as Potawatomi Land Trust and Washtenaw Land Trust) for 9 years and has volunteered for the Humane Society of Huron Valley for many years.
 Among other things, Suzanne likes working with animals, reading history, hiking, swimming and making pies with local produce.

 Suzanne received her JD and BA from the University of Notre Dame and MA in history from the University of Cambridge.
-Suzanne is a partner in the law firm of Koselka DeVine, PLC.
+Suzanne is an attorney in Ann Arbor.